mongodb/docs/mms/source/install.rst

 ~~~~~~~~~~~~~~~~~~~

 If you already have `jira account <http://jira.10gen.com/>`_ you may
-sign in with these credentials.
+sign in with your JIRA credentials.
 Otherwise, register for an MMS account
 using the `MMS registration page <https://mms.10gen.com/user/register>`_.
 After completing the registration process, you will arrive at the "MMS
 Hosts," page.

-Because there are no MMS agents attached to your account, you will see
+Because there are no MMS agents attached to your account, you will
-an informational box.
-Click the "download agent" link to get the
+at first see instructions for download the MMS agent.
+Click the "download agent"
-agent.
-This MMS agent download is specifically configured for your
+link to get an agent specifically configured for your
 account.

 Installing the MMS Agent
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The agent can run on any system that can connect to the MongoDB instances you want to monitor.
-The agent must be able to connect to the MMS servers by way of port 443.
-A single agent can monitor multiple MongoDB instances.
+You can run the agent on any system that can connect to the MongoDB instances you want to monitor.
+As long as it can connect to each instance, you can use a single agent to do all the monitoring.
+Do be sure that the agent can make outgoing connections via HTTPS on port 443.

 Unzip the archive and run the agent with the following command: ::